dailji/SalariesPlanner/README.md

 * To run it in IDE, You need to open this folder in IDE, go to src folder and run **SalariesPlanner** class main function.
-* To run it in command prompt, You need to navigate to this project **src** folder on your computer using **cd** command and the type this two commands:
+* To run it in command prompt, You need to navigate to this project **src** folder on your computer using **cd** command and then type this two commands into command prompt:
     1.     javac SalariesPanner.java
   2.     java SalariesPanner.java